 “A fine example of how (not) to live” / For Clarinet(s) and fixed media.

 This new work was developed over a 6 month period of creative engagement-mostly on zoom.
 The ground of the work is the writings of Leland Bardwell, a well-known Irish writer, with an international profile.
 John McLachlan is her son and one of her literary executors.
-Leland’s centenary comes in 2022-2023 and this work will be played in some related activities then.
+Leland’s centenary is in 2022-2023 and this work will be played in some related activities then.

 Mick O’Brien-Piper, Paula Meehan-Poet & Paul Roe-Clarinet are three Dubliners who create programmes of words and music that blend beautifully.
 Metaphors and imagined images combine with traditional and new sounds.
 New stories carried along by the surprise of unfolding and emergence.
 View video here.
+Paul Roe-Clarinet will join with Dublin Airport Singers on 15th Dec 2022 for a Christmas celebration of choral works and clarinet solos.

 Please get in touch and start a conversation